BlueBrain/Currentscape/README.md

 ### Plotting your first currentscape

-Given voltage and current data (see 'Extracting currents' section below for how to get voltage and currents from a cell), as well as an adequate config json file, producing a currenscape figure should be as simple as
+Given voltage and current data (see 'Extracting currents and ionic concentrations' section below for how to get voltage and currents from a cell), as well as an adequate config json file, producing a currenscape figure should be as simple as

     import os
     import numpy as np